 Clean up resources

 Remove all of the assets you've created.
 The easiest way to remove the assets is to delete the resource group.
 Removing the resource group also deletes all resources included within the group.
 In the following example, removing the resource group removes the storage account and the resource group itself.

 Remove-AzResourceGroup -Name $resourceGroup

-In this quickstart, you transferred files between a local disk and Azure Blob storage.
-To learn more about working with Blob storage by using PowerShell, continue to How-to use Azure PowerShell with Azure Storage.
+In this quickstart, you transferred files between a local file system and Azure Blob storage.
+To learn more about working with Blob storage by using PowerShell, explore Azure PowerShell samples for Blob storage.

 Microsoft Azure PowerShell Storage cmdlets reference